ganong-noel/why_default_public/README.md

 - `sarmi_processing_functions.R` creates functions for cleaning and analyzing the model output from `sarmi.m`
 - `stigma_cost_value_functions.R` calculates the consumption cost of stigma at our optimal level calculated in `optimal_stigma.R`

 ## PSID analysis

 The files in `analysis/source/dinc_ltv_in_psid` run the PSID analysis outlined in Section 5.
-The PSID analysis uses Gerardi, Herkenhoff, Ohanian and Willen (2017)'s PSID extract (available as part of the [replication kit](https://sites.google.com/site/kyleherkenhoff/research)), saved here as `analysis/input/data/psid_kfh_2013_3.dta`
+The PSID analysis uses Gerardi, Herkenhoff, Ohanian and Willen (2017)'s PSID extract (available as part of the replication kit on Kyle Herkenhoff's [website](https://sites.google.com/site/kyleherkenhoff/research)), saved here as `analysis/input/data/psid_kfh_2013_3.dta`

 - `ability_to_pay_by_ltv.R` runs the PSID analysis.
 The output are Figures 6a and the numbers in Section 5 of the paper.
 - `psid_benchmarks.R` produces the tables derived from the PSID analysis, which include Table 3, Table A-3, Table A-12, and Table A-16.
 This script has to be run after `ability_to_pay_by_ltv.R` to have the necessary data loaded.

 ## CoreLogic

 The files for the measurement error in LTV ratio analysis described in Section 4.3 are in `analysis/source/corelogic/`.
-To run the scripts one needs to contact [Colleen Reda](mailto:cmreda@uchicago.edu).

 - `corelogic_clean.Rmd` and `corelogic_clean.html` contains explanations that walk through the three R-files in the folder.
-- `run_script.sh` creates the job on the RCC that runs the measurement error analysis.
+- `run_script.sh` creates the job on the Research Computing Cluster that runs the measurement error analysis.
   - `read_all.R` imports the CoreLogic data and cleans it for the next script.
   - `merge_hpi.R` uses the cleaned CoreLogic HPI and merges it to the deed data.
   - `plot_and_tabulate.R` uses the final dataset to create Figure A-11, panel a and b.